stepchowfun/typical/README.md

 Not to worry—`choice`s can have `optional` and `asymmetric` fields, just like `struct`s!

 An `optional` field of a `choice` must be paired with a fallback field, which is used as a backup in case the reader doesn't recognize or doesn't want to handle the original field.
 So readers aren't required to handle `optional` fields; hence, *optional*.
 Note that the fallback itself might be `optional`, in which case the fallback must have a fallback, etc. Eventually, the fallback chain ends with a required field.
 Readers will scan the fallback chain for the first field they recognize.

+*Note:* An `optional` field in a `choice` is not simply a field with a nullable type.
+The word "optional" here means that readers can ignore it and use a fallback instead, not that its payload might be missing.

 An `asymmetric` field must also be paired with a fallback, but the fallback chain is not made available to readers; they must be able to handle the `asymmetric` field directly.
 Thus, `asymmetric` fields in `choice`s behave like `optional` fields for writers and like required fields for readers—the opposite of their behavior in `struct`s.